seetaresearch/dragon/docs/api/python/dragon.rst

   : Concatenate the inputs along the given axis.

   `constant(...) <dragon/constant.html>`_
-  : Return a tensor taking the value content.
+  : Return a tensor initialized from the value.

   `copy(...) <dragon/copy.html>`_
-  : Copy the value to ref.
+  : Copy the input.

   `create_function(...) <dragon/create_function.html>`_
   : Create a callable graph from the specified outputs.